mroam/backgammon/src/README.txt

 ...Future Plans:
+[ ]Animate the moves on the board.
 [ ]Command objects should have toString and fromString for unambiguous text representations that can be used in those String packets for network play.
-[ ]PointNum class should exist, basically wrap an int, and sometimes also wrap a PlayerColor–perhaps have a SpecialPointNum class that also requires PlayerColor for bar and bear–, and have constructors and distance calculators that return NO_SUCH_MOVE or ILLEGAL_MOVE for special places unless you also specify a PlayerColor
+[ ]PointNum class should exist, basically wrap an int, and sometimes also wrap a PlayerColor√êperhaps have a SpecialPointNum class that also requires PlayerColor for bar and bear√ê, and have constructors and distance calculators that return NO_SUCH_MOVE or ILLEGAL_MOVE for special places unless you also specify a PlayerColor
 [ ]"Tournament" has "Games" that have "Boards" and "Players" (that might be AI or human (network?))